PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * In automobile sharing company [citybee.lt](https://citybee.lt/lt/transportas/) are plausible to rent the Car - Vehicle, which are described in the Article.
 Snaching the Car - Vehicle with other Person's data is not a common incident.
 This could lead into unknown & negative consequences for the business.
 * Smart Home, Smart Automobile industry has measures that with mobile phone, smart card You could open Doors.
 Safety and Emission Recalls shown in here [bmwusa.com](https://www.bmwusa.com/safety-and-emission-recalls.html).
 This should include Software and Hardware issues.
-Taking care of Your own Asset should go as priority no. One.
+Taking care of Your own Asset should go as priority no. One. p.s.
+Site Search in [bmw.com](https://www.bmw.com/en/search.html#recall) for Recall provide only "Fictional" Results.
 ```

 ```